architect/arc.codes/src/views/docs/en/reference/runtime-helpers/node.js.md

 Generally we recommend working with sessions via [`arc.http`](#arc.http) by reading them via the `req` object, and writing them via the `session` property.

-However, should you need additional power and flexibility, we expose `arc.http.session` methods for manually reading the current session in an `@http` request, and writing it back to a cookie.
+However, should you need additional power and flexibility, we expose `arc.http.session` methods for manually reading the current session in an `@http` request, and writing it back to a cookie (that must then be sent back to the client via the `set-cookie` header).

 #### Methods